l-white/c-sharp-path/README.md

 Course - SECTION 6 ONLY - ASP.NET Core 6.0 Course - MVC - Blazor - Razor - EF Core
 Learning Path - Microsoft - EF Core

+## Learn How to Create Your Own API
+In the course below, you will learn how to use Swagger to create an interface for your API so that you can test it.

+Course - SECTION 7 ONLY - ASP.NET Core 6.0 Course - MVC - Blazor - Razor - EF Core
+Learning Path - Microsoft - REST APIs

+## Learn about Security and Authorization

+Course - SECTION 8 ONLY - ASP.NET Core 6.0 Course - MVC - Blazor - Razor - EF Core
+Learning Path - Microsoft

+## Next Steps
+At this point, you have some solid back-end skills.
+A logical next step is to ensure that you understand Razor pages well.
+If you do, and can modify them, then congratualtions!
+You can develop full-stack applications, especially after you've completed section Eight of the ASP.NET 6.0 Course.
+This is a huge first step.
+But to make yourself truly marketable, it is important to learn a popular library or framework.

+In most cases, if you want to become a full-stack developer, the logical next step is to learn React.
+You can do that through Yihua Zhang's The Complete React Developer Course from Zero to Mastery.
+In Yihua's course, you will build an app with Firebase.
+I recommend going through Yihua's course and then, as a special challenge for yourself, rebuild the back-end with C# and SQL server and deploy that to Azure DevOps.

+After you've done that, to get yourself closer to a senior-level developer, you can do the following, in this order:
+1. Learn about CI/CD and create build and release pipelines for your apps in Azure DevOps.
+2. Learn about Microservices in C#.

+## A Question You Might Ask
+*Why are we skipping sections 4 and 5 in the C# course?* I'm glad you asked!
+The reason is that a number of large-scale applications are built with frameworks like Vue and Angular or with React (which is technically a library).
+As a full-stack software engineer, I am personally seeing much more demand for React skills than for Razor and Blazor.
+That said, it doesn't hurt to learn them so that you understand the trade-offs of using them versus a different framework.

+In addition, the "headless" model is becoming more popular, but there are still plenty of apps that use MVC, and MVC is a great starting point to understand concepts like the separation of concerns.